 The Star Prize for Broadcast (Audio) recognizes outstanding audio content produced primarily for broadcast for radio, web or podcast by journalists in IFAJ member countries.

-Agricultural journalism guilds from member countries in good standing in the IFAJ are welcome to submit one entry from members of their guilds.
+IFAJ member countries in good standing are welcome to submit one entry from members of their guilds.

 • Entries must be submitted by guilds, not by individual members.